pflarue/ardop/docs/Host Interface Commands.md

 #### DATATOSEND

-Same as the `BUFFER` command.
+Same as the `BUFFER` command, except passing a `0` arguement will clear the current buffer.

+- Mode: ANY
+- Arguments: None, or `0`
+- `DATATOSEND` returns `DATATOSEND 0`

 #### DEBUGLOG

+Enable or disable writing the debug log to disk.

 - Mode: ANY
-- Arguments: None
+- Arguments: None, `TRUE` or `FALSE`
-- Returns: None
+- `DEBUGLOG` returns `DEBUGLOG TRUE`
+- `DEBUGLOG FALSE` returns `DEBUGLOG now FALSE`

 #### DISCONNECT

-If in a ARQ session, commands ardopcf to gracefully end the session and places the `STATE` into `DISC`
+If in a ARQ session, commands ardopcf to gracefully end the session and places the `STATE` into `DISC`, otherwise ignored.

 - Mode: ANY
 - Arguments: None